andrei-stoica26/henna/README.md

 ### hullPlot

-This function plots a set of points together with the convex hull.
+This function plots a set of points together with their convex hull.
 Optionally, it divides the points into 2 or 4 classes of different colors by drawing a vertical and/or a horizontal line that intersects the hull.

 An application is visualizing shared cluster markers.
 Here, we display the shared markers of the alpha and delta clusters from the HBP dataset,